SandyRodger/JS225_OOJ/assessment_prep.md

       -  In this object there is a constructor property, which actually points back to the function itself.
       -  When the function is used with the `new` keyword to create an object, the newly created instance has a `[[prototype]]` property which points to the contructors prototype property.
   - Behaviour delegation.
-Weak-points:
-  - What are closures?
-    - When a function is defined Javascript saves a reference to the variables in scope at time of definition (but only if the function needs them).
-This means that when the function is invoked later at a different point in the program it "remembers" these variables.
-So closures are a combination of a function and its lexical environment.
-Closures are saved in memory, so a developer does not have access to them.
-Closures allow devs to implement private data/behaviour, partial function application and function factories .
-Closures persist until a function is no longer accessible (and therefore eligible for "garbage collection").
-  - Arrow functions:
-1. In callback functions
-let obj = {
- a: 'hello',
- b: 'world',
- foo() {
-    [1, 2, 3].forEach((number) => {
- console.log(String(number) + ' ' + this.a + ' ' + this.b);
-    });
-  },
-};

-obj.foo();
-// => 1 hello world
-// => 2 hello world
-// => 3 hello world
-2. In nested functions inside methods: let obj = {
- a: 'hello',
- b: 'world',
- foo: function() {
- // Traditional function would lose context let bar = () => {
- console.log(this.a + ' ' + this.b);
-    }

- bar(); // => hello world
-  }
-};

-obj.foo();

-3. When functions are passed as arguments

-Remember:

 ## LSbot quiz